 Arts & Culture: For decades now, Lismore has attracted a high number of artists of all kinds.
 There are numerous galleries and exhibitions throughout the region, and music, dance and live theatre abound.
 The Northern Rivers Performing Arts (NORPA) company and the Northern Rivers Conservatorium are based in Lismore and are key players in nurturing our strong art and culture scene.

 City of Sport: Long regarded as a City of Sport, Lismore boasts magnificent sports grounds and hosts numerous major sporting events throughout the year.
-There are dozens of playing fields, an abundance of cricket pitches, a synthetic hockey arena, indoor basketball courts, gymnasiums, tennis courts, horse and greyhound tracks, and a popular speedway circuit.
+There are dozens of playing fields, an abundance of cricket pitches, baseball field, a synthetic hockey arena, indoor basketball courts, gymnasiums, tennis courts, horse and greyhound tracks, and a popular speedway circuit.
 For families the difficult question is: “which sport do I choose?”

 World Heritage Wonders: Lismore is on the doorstep of some of Australia’s most significant World Heritage-listed reserves, spectacular National Parks and State Forests.
 These natural treasures include Mt Warning National Park surrounding the caldera of the ancient volcano, the Border Ranges and Nightcap National Parks and the last eleven remnants of “The Big Scrub”, the vast rainforest which once blanketed much of the region.